Home / Our People / Emily Laurent

 South Dolphin 2 Lead, Shark 2 Assistant

-Emily Laurent joined SwimMAC as the Dolphin 2 Lead and Shark 2 Assistant Coach in January 2024, bringing a vibrant approach to coaching rooted in knowledge, creativity, and a passion for community.
-Originally from Laplace, Louisiana, Emily has a strong educational background in sports and coaching, with a Bachelor’s degree in Kinesiology from Southeastern Louisiana University and a Master’s degree in Coaching and Sports Performance from the University of Southern Mississippi.
-She began her coaching journey in 2015 with the South Louisiana Swim Team, where she served as the Head Age Group Coach, and cultivated her commitment to nurturing young athletes’ development both in and out of the pool.
+Emily Laurent joined SwimMAC in January 2024 as the Lead Coach for Dolphin 2 and Assistant Coach for Shark 2, bringing a vibrant and thoughtful approach to coaching that blends technical knowledge, creativity, and a passion for building community.
+Emily holds a Bachelor’s degree in Kinesiology from Southeastern Louisiana University and a Master’s degree in Coaching and Sports Performance from the University of Southern Mississippi.

 At SwimMAC, Emily focuses on empowering her swimmers by fostering autonomy and inspiring personal growth.
 In her role, she helps guide young athletes through key stages of development, preparing them for both team tryouts and lifelong success.
 Her coaching philosophy is aligned with SwimMAC’s mission to develop champions in and out of the pool, and she is dedicated to mentoring her swimmers in ways that will impact their lives beyond their competitive years.